matthoffner/wizardcoder-sandbox/README.md

 Rapid prototyping AI code generation tool.

-## wizardcoder chat
+## prompt window

-Submitting a prompt calls itself recursively by default and increments a version number with each respponse.
+Submitting a prompt calls itself recursively by default and increments a version number with each response.

 ## monaco-editor-copilot

-There is a built in copilot too.
-To use press Command B which will invoke the LLM running.
-Currently https://huggingface.co/spaces/matthoffner/ggml-ctransformers-fastapi
+There is a built in toy copilot with the monaco-editor.
+To use press Command B.

 ## Development